-That’s why most companies guarantee room for investment in software when developing their marketing budget.
+That’s why most companies guarantee room for investment in the software when developing their marketing budget.
 Tools for sending email and data analysis platforms are widespread examples.

-Many companies choose to outsource some marketing activities, mainly those related to short term campaigns.
+Many companies choose to outsource some marketing activities, mainly those related to short-term campaigns.